What to know about advertising fatigue?

 - And how do advertisers try to counter this weariness?

-In this article, we invite you to see clearer on ad fatigue.
-Its causes, its effects, the evolution of marketing techniques to renew dialogue with the consumer...
-You will know everything about this phenomenon which forces advertisers to reinvent themselves in the digital age!
+In this article, we invite you to take a look clearer on ad fatigue.
+Its causes, its effects, the evolution of marketing techniques to re-establish dialogue with the consumer...
+You will know everything about this phenomenon which is forcing advertisers to reinvent themselves in the digital age!

 Table of contents

-Advertising fatigue refers to consumers' growing satiation, rejection or indifference towards traditional advertising.
+Advertising fatigue refers to consumers' growing satiety, rejection or indifference towards traditional advertising.
 Saturated by its omnipresence, they no longer pay any attention to classic promotional messages.
-Their brains seem to have “armored” to protect ourselves against this excess of commercial incentives.
-This phenomenon is accelerating with the proliferation of advertising media, particularly on the internet.
-Faced with all this, it is important to put in place a strategy of reduction of this advertising fatigue.
+Their brain seems to have "armored"to protect ourselves against this excess of commercial incentives.
+This phenomenon is accelerating with the multiplication of advertising media, particularly on the Internet.
+Faced with all this, it is important to set up a strategy of reduction of this advertising fatigue.
 Several factors explain this consumer fatigue with advertising:

 The main cause of this weariness is overexposure to messages promotional.
 Consumers are constantly confronted with it: on television, on the radio, in the street, on the internet, etc. This omnipresence of advertising in our environment creates a phenomenon of saturation.
 Our brain ends up defending itself by ignoring these excessive stimuli.

 Another explanatory factor: the lack of personalization of most campaigns.
-The same mass ads are broadcast to everyone.
-As a result, consumers do not recognize themselves in it and feel little concerned.
-This undifferentiated approach reinforces general disinterest.
+The same ads are broadcast en masse to everyone.
+As a result, consumers do not recognize themselves in them and feel little concerned.
+This undifferentiated approach reinforces the general disinterest.

-Advertising fatigue can also be explained by the lack of originality many campaigns.
+Advertising fatigue is also explained by lack of originality many campaigns.
 Many advertisements look the same and respond with the same empty promises.
 These repetitive messages end up to tire and arouse indifference.
 Consumers are demanding freshness!
-Finally, the growing use of adblockers explains this fatigue.
+Finally, the increasing use of adblockers explains this fatigue.
 These tools that filter advertising on the internet accustom us to browsing in an environment without advertising.
-The return to traditional advertising therefore becomes difficult.
+The return to traditional advertising then becomes difficult.

 Article to read: How to Start a Digital Marketing Agency